HoverBaum/advent-of-code/README.md

 Note that here we do not use leading 0s.

 The folders for each day may also contain additional files, like tests.

+## Test

+To create a test simply add a file with `.test.ts` as extension.
+We use ts-jest to execute those.

+You than probably want to run tests for a specific day using a command like: `yarn test challenges/2020/day02`.